The Best of Both Worlds

 The South Carolina Honors College at the University of South Carolina has been ranked the nation's top public honors college since 2012.
 At the Honors College, you'll thrive in an environment that combines the best of a small, liberal arts college with the resources of a major research university.
 If you love learning, discovery, and exploration, you'll be right at home at the Honors College.

 There are so many reasons to study at the South Carolina Honors College.
 Here are just a few of them:

-- More than 600 Honors-only classes available each year, from Honors versions of Biology and English, to boutique classes like the Psychology of the Zombie Apocalypse and study abroad courses like Global Health in Belize or the Art and Culture of Japan
+- Nearly 600 Honors-only classes available each year, from Honors versions of Biology and English, to boutique classes like Literary Hauntings: Ghosts, Specters, and Other Undead and Social Informatics: Uses and Consequences of Technologies in Everyday Life

 - Research opportunities available only to Honors College students, available beginning your freshman year